Apache - OpenTelemetry Collector

 For logs collectionβ

-- Configure the logging of access logs and error logs via the instructions described in their documentation.
+- Configure the logging of access logs and error logs via the instructions described in the Apache Documentation.

 - Locate your local